 Homemade Cake Pops

-These homemade cake pops are the perfect treat for birthdays, baby showers, wedding showers, holidays or when hosting a dinner party.
-You can even wrap them up individually and give them to guests as party favors!
+These homemade cake pops are perfect for birthdays, baby showers, wedding showers, holidays or anytime you want a fun bite-sized treat.
+You can even wrap them individually and give them as favors!

 Recipe Ingredients